-NECCC is а non-profit for umbrella group 84 camera clubs in the New England states (Rhode Island, Connecticut, Maine, Massachusetts.
-New Hampshire, and Vermont).
-The Council was established in 1937 and incorporated in
+NECCC is a non-profit umbrella group for greater than 70 camera clubs in the New England states (Rhode Island, Connecticut, Maine, Massachusetts, New Hampshire, and Vermont).
+The Council was established in 1937 and incorporated in 1963.

-1963.
 You become a member by virtue of being in a New England Camera Club.